 Modes

-Modes is an example framework consisting of 4 Sets which represent modes for a team.
+Modes is an example framework consisting of 4 Sets representing modes for a team.
 The four sets are “Development”, “Integration”, “Business”, and a special Set called “Alert”.
 You can move a team from one mode to another; therefore, everyone understands the focus.
 You could also create three teams named after the modes and move work between them, with Alert being the synchronous activity all teams do in an emergency.

 Design Repository

-The Design Repository is another example framework that maps the GoF Design Patterns into the seven principles.
-Some patterns may appear in two or more principles.
+The Design Repository is another example framework that maps the GoF Design Patterns into the seven values.
+Some patterns may appear in two or more values.
 For example, the Singleton could be E(1), meaning the environment it runs in requires a single instance.
-A Factory Method could be considered Mi(1), M(1), but not Ex(0), whereas the Abstract Factory could be considered Mi (0), M(.5), Ex(1).
-If your “Strategy Set” is a Mi (1), S(1) Ex(0), you would understand which pattern would be best suited.
+A Factory Method could be considered Mi(1), M(1), but not Ex(0), whereas the Abstract Factory could be considered Mi(0), M(.5), Ex(1).
+If your “Strategy Set” is a Mi(1), S(1) Ex(0), you would understand which pattern would be best suited.

 Extending (Level 3.1)

-New Principles
+New values

 The convention is to use the first letter after an x, as in AMMERSExP where P is your new principle.
 This way, everyone knows it's an extension.